 Individuals can request their own police record check.
 Victoria Police release information based on findings of guilt irrespective of whether a conviction was recorded.
 Minor offences may become ‘spent convictions’ over time.

-To check your criminal record in Victoria, you need to fill out a form (called Consent to check and release national police record) and pay a fee (which is indexed each financial year – as of 1 July 2014, the fee is $44.90, it’s reduced to $16.90 in some circumstances).
+To check your criminal record in Victoria, you need to fill out a form (called “consent to check and release national police record”) and pay a fee (the fee is $44.90, reduced to $16.90 for volunteers).
 You can get details from the police by telephoning 1300 881 596.
 An online application form can be downloaded from the Victoria Police website at www.police.vic.gov.au (click on “our services”, then “police record checks”).

 In Victoria, the release of your criminal record is governed by Victoria Police policy.
 Without the subject’s written consent, Victoria Police is not authorised to release information about a person’s police record to any organisation outside the sphere of law enforcement and the administration of justice.